 If you feel we can assist you in prayer it is our privilege to do so and promise to bring your requests before God.
 You can email us (firstname.lastname@example.org) to share your prayer requests and we promise to bring it before God.

 We have a regular prayer meeting on Tuesday evenings at 7:30pm and also on Sundays at 10:45am and 6:45pm.
-We also have a dedicated time for prayers for healing at our Sunday morning services.

 You would be very welcome to join us.

 If you have a specific prayer request , but would like to remain anonymous, there are prayer request forms located at the front of the building.

 Prayer is a privilege